Serena Rossi: Biography

 In 2013, Serena voiced Anna in the Italian version of Frozen.
 In 2015, Serena voiced Cinderella, played by Anna Kendrick in the Italian version of Into the Woods.

 In 2014, she took part in the contest Tale e Quale Show, the Italian version of Tu cara me suena and won it, alongsidespin off Il Torneo.
 Among other artists, Serena imitated: Michael Jackson, Beyoncé, Pharrell Williams and Mariah Carey.
 In 2014, she acted in the film Al posto tuo as Anna.

-In 2017, Serena starred in the film Ammore e Malavita by the Manetti Bros. playing the role of Fatima, a role which was reprised during an episode of the programme Stasera Casa Mika.
+In 2017, Serena starred in the film Love and Bullets by the Manetti Bros. playing the role of Fatima, a role which was reprised during an episode of the programme Stasera Casa Mika.
 Mika had seen the film and strongly wished to do a sketch with Serena.